bbauska/JS-Intermediate-JS/README.md

 console.log(originalArray); // <i>Output: [1, 2, 3]</i>
 </pre>

-Pure functions are functions that always return the same output for the same input and have no side effects.
-They're like well-defined recipes that don't vary their outcome based on the chef's mood or external factors.
+<p><b>Pure functions</b> are functions that always return the same output for the same input and
+have no side effects.
+They're like well-defined recipes that don't vary their outcome based on the chef's mood or external factors.</p>

 <pre>
 // <i>Pure function</i>